Your energy use is being compared to the usage patterns of a group of about 100 neighbors whose homes are close to yours and similar in size.

 - Ideas on Energy Efficiency: On each report, you can find ways to save energy, including information on the rebates and other special programs we offer.

 Yes.
-To go paperless or receive email in addition to your paper report, log in to your account and select your preference under Report Settings on the "My Account" page.
+To go paperless or receive email in addition to your paper report, please contact us.

 Yes.
 The reports are provided to help you understand your home energy use, save energy and reduce your energy costs.
 If you would like to opt out, you can do so in the "My Account" section of this website or by calling 1-866-498-1409.